WebsterXC/digidash/src/can/README.md

 make a connection between PID and engine parameter name.

 ### Diagnostic Trouble Codes ###
+Central to any OBD-II interfacing device is the ability to clear the pesky check engine light on the physical vehicle dashboard.

 #### Reading Codes ####
+DigiDash has the ability to read DTC codes and look up an English translation for what caused the fault.
+To get the currently active trouble codes:

+		dtc.dtc_scan()

+The method takes no arguments and returns a list of DTC codes in the standard trouble code format (one character plus a 4-digit code).

 #### Clearing Check Engine Light ####
+To clear the active codes, including the check engine light, simply call:

+		dtc.dtc_clear()

+Again, this method takes no arguements and tells the vehicle to clear all current DTC trouble codes, and to turn off all MILs (including the check-engine light).
+The method provides a 0.5 second delay to give the vehicle's CAN bus a chance to finish clearing all codes in memory, and then returns nothing.

 ### Dynamometer Functions ###